NorthernMan54/homebridge-alexa/README.md

 * Alexa, brighten ________
 * Alexa, turn _______ red

-# Getting access to the Alexa homebridge-alexa homeskill beta

-Please send me a direct message via the Slack for Homebridge with your Amazon login to be enrolled.
-I will then enroll yourself into the beta.

 # Installation of homebridge-alexa

 Alexa Home Skill configuration

 1. To enable Alexa Homeskill account linking you need to create an account for yourself at https://homebridge.cloudwatch.net

 2. Search for the homebridge skill on the Alexa App/Web site, and link you Amazon account to the account you created above.
-If you can't find the HomeBridge HomeSkill, you need be setup on the BETA test.
-Please send me a direct message via the Slack for Homebridge with your Amazon login to be enrolled.

 Plugin Installation